 Collegiate level individual instruction in percussion instruments.
 Emphasis is placed on the development of technical, musical and artistic proficiency at each level of study.
+1-2 semester credits

 MUS 206 Applied Music: Guitar/Jazz Bass

 Collegiate level individual classical guitar or jazz bass instruction.
 Emphasis is placed on the development of technical, musical and artistic proficiency at each level of study.